mullerdavid/ctf_writeups/cyberquest23/nnnnsick/WRITEUP.md

 One such file, assuming the original was written in C, is the G722 codec decoder, for example,  [g722_decode.c](https://github.com/asterisk/asterisk/blob/master/codecs/g722/g722_decode.c) in the asterisk project.

-We can manually match the assignments for the first few, like this.
+The assignments can be matched manually for the first few lines, like this.

 ![](screenshots/2.png)